nicofirst1/MotionBot/README.md

 # HOW TO USE

+To start the bot simply use
+`pyhton main.py`
+If you want to run it even when you close the ssh connection use `nohop python main.py &`

 ## Avaiable telgram commands
 * /start - strat the bot and provide the password (you get only one chanche to type the correct one)
 * /photo - get a snapshot from the camera and send it trhought telegram